AguaClara/Textbook/Filtration/EStaRS_Design.rst

 :math:`\Pi_{ManifoldHeadLoss} = \frac{PR}{H_{LSand}}`

+[explain how this equation is used.
+What does it mean?
+How is it used to set pipe sizes?]
-Though the piezometric head profiles for the inlet and outlet manifolds for the middle layers may be parallel, meaning the pressure recovery is less constrained for a good flow distribution, a tight constraint is still needed for the outer manifolds where the velocity is 1/2 and the PR is 1/4 (because presseue recovery goes with the square of the velocity) that of the inner layer, while the term is smaller still in the bottom-most manifold where the velocity head is tiny as the diameter is larger.
+Though the piezometric head profiles for the inlet and outlet manifolds for the middle layers may be parallel, meaning the pressure recovery is less constrained for a good flow distribution, a tight constraint is still needed for the outer manifolds where the velocity is 1/2 and the PR is 1/4 (because presseue recovery goes with the square of the velocity) that of the inner layer, while the term is smaller still in the bottom-most manifold where the velocity head is tiny as the diameter is larger.[Explain why the bottom most manifold is larger]

 See the section on Pressure Recovery  in :ref:`Filtration Intro <title_filtration>` for more infomation if this is unclear.